aselshall/eds/HW/HW3_Pandas.md

 - **Personal Interest:** Select a dataset related to your domain of interest or your final project
 - **Size:** The dataset should contain enough rows and columns to allow you to demonstrate a variety of Pandas functionalities.
 As a guideline, aim for at least 50,000 rows and 5-10 columns.
 This is just one suggestion, but do what you want and what interests you most.
 - **Data Types:** Choose a dataset with a mix of numeric and non-numeric columns.
 The inclusion of datetime data and geographic data provides additional opportunities to practice Pandas time-series capabilities and geospatial features.
+- **Data Theme:** Data Theme: Select a dataset from topics, including but not limited to environmental issues, water resources, climate change, economics, demographics, and social sciences, preferably with an environmental and water resources relevance.
+- **Data Theme:** Data Theme: Select a dataset from topics, including but not limited to environmental science, water resources, climate change, economics, demographics, public health, social media, and social sciences, preferably with a focus on environmental and water resources issues.
 - **Suggested Datasets:** In case you do not have a dataset in mind, here are few suggestions:
    - Florida public government databases: [Data.GOV   Database 7121 data sets for florida](https://catalog.data.gov/dataset/?q=florida+&sort=views_recent+desc&ext_location=&ext_bbox=&ext_prev_extent=&_vocab_category_all_limit=0)
    - Tax data: [SOI Tax Stats - Data by Geographic Area](https://www.irs.gov/statistics/soi-tax-stats-data-by-geographic-area)